 Text Message Notification

 If you get email notices, you can also receive library notices as text messages (SMS) on your phone.
 These brief messages won’t include all the details like titles or due dates, but they will give you a link you can use to access your account to check the details, and you can see the full notice in your email.
 Text message charges from your cell phone carrier may apply.
-To sign up for text message notices, ask at the checkout desk or see our Signing Up for Text Messages page.
+To sign up for text message notices, ask at the checkout desk.

 Setting Your Preference to Email or Phone

-1. We have your phone number but not your email address:
+- If we have your phone number but not your email address: You’ll get reserve pickup notices and overdue notices by phone.

-2. We have your phone number and your email address, and either:
+- If we have your phone number and your email address:

-b.
-Your notice preference is not set, or is set to email:
+- If your notice preference is not set, or is set to email: You’ll get reserve pickup notices, overdue notices, courtesy notices, and reserve cancellation notices by email.

 Signing Up for Text Messages